CHARMED NIEHS P30 Pilot Project Program Request for Applications (RFA) 2024

 The Pilot Project Program solicits applications for three types of research proposals (Please indicate which type of proposal you are submitting):

-1. Community Partnership Awards up to $40,000.
+Community Partnership Awards up to $40,000.
 Proposals must meet the following criteria: 1) demonstrate a Community-engaged research (CEnR) partnership between one or more faculty and one or more community organizations; 2) specify how the outputs and outcomes of the pilot project will support development of responsive, science-based, environmental health solutions to community-identified needs; and/or 3) build the capacity of faculty, students and community partners to conduct and participate in multi-directional and responsive CEnR research.
 These pilot awards will be awarded to any JHU or university faculty in the Maryland region working together with community partners on projects designed and conducted with the active participation of said partners.

-3. Career Development Awards (CD) up to $40,000.
+Career Development Awards (CD) up to $40,000.
 To promote and support the next generation of environmental scientists whose research is focused on community engaged research, we seek to fund Early Stage Investigators in community- engaged environmental health research.
 Early-stage investigators (junior faculty) who have not received federal funding for their research and are committed to a career focused on CEnR may apply.
 Recipients of this award will be eligible for career mentoring through the Center leadership.

 Eligibility

-2. Inclusion of community partners (community, faith-based organization or public agencies) as Co-PIs is highly encouraged.
+Inclusion of community partners (community, faith-based organization or public agencies) as Co-PIs is highly encouraged.

-3. Junior faculty interested in developing CEnR research careers, are encouraged to apply.
+Junior faculty interested in developing CEnR research careers, are encouraged to apply.

-4. An investigator can be PI on only one submitted proposal per round.
+An investigator can be PI on only one submitted proposal per round.
 Investigators can be co-investigators on multiple applications, or PI on one application and co-investigator on one or more other applications.

-5. Hopkins-affiliated postdoctoral fellows, PhD students, graduate students, and community members may submit a CHARMED application and be included as research team members on CHARMED proposals.
+Hopkins-affiliated postdoctoral fellows, PhD students, graduate students, and community members may submit a CHARMED application and be included as research team members on CHARMED proposals.
 However, they may not be the PI.
 If the applicant is not a faculty member, the supporting faculty member PI is required to write a letter indicating review, mentorship responsibility, and approval of the project.

-6. Eligible submissions must be oriented towards specific milestones, with clear endpoints and a realistic timeline for completion within the twelve-month funding period.
+Eligible submissions must be oriented towards specific milestones, with clear endpoints and a realistic timeline for completion within the twelve-month funding period.

-7. Applicants identified as the main PI have primary responsibility for the grant submission, and if subsequently selected for funding, all work to be performed as well as all reporting requirements and other stipulations which must be satisfied as a condition of receiving this award.
+Applicants identified as the main PI have primary responsibility for the grant submission, and if subsequently selected for funding, all work to be performed as well as all reporting requirements and other stipulations which must be satisfied as a condition of receiving this award.
 Awards WILL NOT be transferred to another investigator post-award.

-8. Successful awardees will be required to attend the Annual CHARMED Symposium to present the results of their project.
+Successful awardees will be required to attend the Annual CHARMED Symposium to present the results of their project.

 Criteria

-1. Relevance to Community-Engaged Research: Are there clear plans to develop a new or build on an established academic-community partnership to move a project through to the next step and relevance to the following community-health themes: (1) Cardiorespiratory Health and Airborne Contaminants; 2) Chemical Mixtures and Emerging Contaminants, and Health; 3) Community, Social, and Environmental Determinants of Health; and 4) Neurological Health of the Center and/or to the broader field of environmental health.
+1. Relevance to CHARMED Priorities: CHARMED is committed to supporting research that addresses community environmental health concerns with a focus on the following: 1) Cardiorespiratory Health and Airborne Contaminants; 2) Chemical Mixtures and Emerging Contaminants, and Health; and/or 3) Community, Social, and Environmental Determinants of Health.
+All proposals should demonstrate relevance to the CHARMED community-health themes and/or to the broader field of environmental health.

 2. Scientific impact, novelty, and merit